watchcartoonkeeda-lang/Bingo/README.md

 npm run dev
 ```

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
-You should now be able to create and play a new game.
+You should now be able to sign in and play a new game.